turkcypcey/RESTApiTask/writeup.md

 RestAPITask
 ===========

 Within this task I had to create an API for a RSPV to be able to add attendees, delete attendees and, see the list of attendees.
-Using an OpenAPI specification I was told what the RSPV required for it to work and pass the unit tests and be completed.
+Using an OpenAPI specification I was told what was required for this API to work, OpenAPI spec is a very useful tool in the industry as it allows both the server and user teams to be able to work on the project at the same time without having to wait for each other to complete a task as the specification tells exactly what is needed for both teams.
+Furthermore, if one of the developers are sick then the rest of the team are able to carry on with the work as they can easily see where the previous developer was and carry on from there, by simply running and passing the unit tests will tell the developer where they are in the project.
+Unit tests are a small program within the program and they work by adding in data to the project and if the project carries on working after it means that the test has been passed.
+Also, they are a great way telling the client how far along they are in completing their project as once all the tests have been completed the  project is finished.

 Language Features
 ------------------